CAPABILITY · VERTICAL-SPECIFIC

 Is the intake actually HIPAA-covered, and do we get a signed BAA?

 Yes on both.
-The build runs on AWS Bedrock, which is a HIPAA-eligible service under Amazon's standard BAA.
-Before any PHI touches the system — meaning before the first patient fills out a form — you receive a signed Business Associate Agreement from Golden Horizons covering the build and the infrastructure.
-The BAA is not an add-on; it's part of every med-spa engagement.
-Intake responses, health history fields, and contact data stay inside the Bedrock environment.
-Nothing routes through a non-covered third-party service for processing.
-If your practice has specific data residency requirements or an existing information security policy, we review it before the build scopes so the architecture matches your compliance posture from day one.
+The build runs on HIPAA-eligible AI infrastructure, a HIPAA-eligible service under Amazon's standard BAA.
+Before any PHI touches the system, meaning before the first patient fills out a form, you receive a signed Business Associate Agreement from Golden Horizons covering the build and the infrastructure.
+The BAA isn't an add-on.
+It's part of every med-spa engagement.
+Intake responses, health history fields, and contact data stay inside the regulated environment, and nothing routes through a non-covered third-party service for processing.
+If your practice has specific data residency requirements or an existing information security policy, we review it before scoping so the architecture matches your compliance posture from day one.

 Does the system make clinical decisions, or is that still on our injector?

-The system makes routing decisions, not clinical decisions.
-There's a meaningful difference.
-When a patient discloses a blood thinner, the system flags that response and holds the booking — it does not tell the patient whether Botox is safe, whether they need to pause the medication, or what the clinical risk is.
-It surfaces the information to your injector or nurse with enough context for them to make that call before the appointment slot is committed.
-The clinical judgment stays with the licensed provider.
-The build is designed so that every flag results in a human review, not an automated approval or denial.
-If your clinical team wants to define additional flag categories or adjust the routing thresholds — say, flagging all patients on anticoagulants rather than just those on specific medications — we build to their specification.
+The system makes routing decisions, not clinical decisions, and the difference matters.
+When a patient discloses a blood thinner, the system flags that response and holds the booking.
+It never tells the patient whether Botox is safe, whether to pause the medication, or what the clinical risk is.
+It surfaces the information to your injector or nurse with enough context to make that call before the slot is committed.
+Clinical judgment stays with the licensed provider.
+Every flag results in a human review, not an automated approval or denial.
+If your clinical team wants to define additional flag categories or adjust routing thresholds, say flagging all patients on anticoagulants rather than only those on specific medications, we build to their specification.

 The system handles the notification and the hold, not the callback itself.
-When a flag fires, the injector or designated nurse receives a Slack message with the patient's name, the treatment they inquired about, and a structured summary of the intake responses that triggered the flag.
+When a flag fires, the injector or designated nurse receives a team chat message with the patient's name, the treatment they asked about, and a structured summary of the responses that triggered the flag.
 The message includes a direct link to the full intake record in your practice management system.
-The callback — the actual clinical conversation — happens between your provider and the patient by phone or through your existing messaging channel.
-After the callback, the provider can either clear the patient for booking (which releases the booking link) or document the hold.
-The system tracks the flag status so no flagged intake falls through the scheduling queue without a documented resolution.
+The callback, the actual clinical conversation, happens between your provider and the patient by phone or through your existing messaging channel.
+After the callback, the provider can clear the patient for booking, which releases the booking link, or document the hold.
+The system tracks flag status so no flagged intake falls through the scheduling queue without a documented resolution.

 Can this integrate with our existing practice management system?

-The default integrations are Boulevard and Aesthetic Record, which cover the majority of med-spa stacks.
-If your practice runs on a different platform — Jane App, Vagaro, or a custom EHR — we scope the integration during the build kickoff.
-The intake record that writes to your PMS includes the fields your injectors already expect: patient name, contact info, treatment interest, and the structured health history responses.
+The default integrations are Boulevard and Aesthetic Record, which cover most med-spa stacks.
+If your practice runs on a different platform like Jane App, Vagaro, or a custom EHR, we scope the integration during build kickoff.
+The intake record that writes to your PMS carries the fields your injectors already expect: patient name, contact info, treatment interest, and the structured health history responses.
 If your clinical team uses a specific chart template for pre-consult prep, we match the output format to that template so the injector isn't reading a foreign document.
-For practices that prefer to keep the intake record outside the PMS until provider review, the build can hold intake data in a reviewed queue and write to the chart only after the provider clears the flag.
+For practices that prefer keeping the intake record outside the PMS until provider review, the build can hold intake data in a reviewed queue and write to the chart only after the provider clears the flag.

-The build is a routing and documentation tool, not a clinical safety system, and it's scoped that way in the contract.
-The intake questions and the flag logic are defined by your clinical team during build kickoff — we implement what your injectors and medical director specify, not a generic contraindication library we invented.
-That means the flag coverage is yours to define and yours to own clinically.
-The system's job is to make sure every patient answer reaches the right person before a booking is confirmed.
-It doesn't catch contraindications your intake questions didn't ask about.
-Standard of care and clinical judgment remain with your licensed providers.
+The build is a routing and documentation tool, not a clinical safety system, and the contract scopes it that way.
+The intake questions and the flag logic are defined by your clinical team during build kickoff.
+We implement what your injectors and medical director specify, not a generic contraindication library we invented, so the flag coverage is yours to define and yours to own clinically.
+The system's job is making sure every patient answer reaches the right person before a booking is confirmed.
+It won't catch contraindications your intake questions never asked about.
+Standard of care and clinical judgment stay with your licensed providers.
 We recommend having your medical director review the intake question set and routing logic before go-live, and we structure the build documentation to support that review.